stkao05/dotfiles/README.md

 On many keyboards, the CAPS LOCK key sits right next to the a key on the home row of the keyboard.
 By remapping this key to CTRL , you can make triggering commands more comfortable.

-On your Mac, you can remap the CAPS LOCK key under the Keyboard preference pane, under System Preferences.
-Just press the Modifier Keys button and change the action for CAPS LOCK to “Control.”
+System Preferences --> Keyboard --> Modifier Keys